Ahren-Chen/MeshGenerator/logbook.md

 * polygon constructor done in minimal to support Generator
 * generator functions properly without adding segments to Structs.polygon and add neighbors

+* Feb 23 2023
+* gridMesh Done with no bug

 Ahren:
 * Helped write the generate method of the Polygon class